 The census counts every person – both adults and children – living in the United States.
 This information helps monitor changes in communities and is used to identify and address public service needs such as health care, education, public safety, housing, food, and rural access to broadband.

-On or around April 1, 2020, each Alabama household will receive a postcard from the U.S. Census Bureau with instructions for how to complete the census.
+Starting March 12, 2020, each Alabama household will receive a postcard from the U.S. Census Bureau with instructions for how to complete the census.
 You may respond in three ways: online, telephone or traditional paper form.
+Click here for a sample copy of the letter.

 For the first time, you will be able to complete your census form online using the information included on the postcard.
 You will be able to fill out your electronic form by using a computer, smart phone or tablet.
 Alabama Counts is working with agencies and organizations to secure public locations across the state where you may fill out your online census form.